aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/email-conversion-eml-to-mht-aspose-email-java/_index.md

 ### Saving as MHT/MHTML

 **Overview**: Once loaded, you can save this email in the desired format.
-Here’s how you can convert it into an MHT or MHTML file.
+Here’s how you can **convert eml to mht** using Aspose.Email.

 #### Step 1: Configure Save Options